apache/trafficcontrol/docs/source/api/v4/deliveryservices_id_servers.rst

 :offlineReason:  A user-entered reason why the server is in ADMIN_DOWN or OFFLINE status (will be empty if not offline)
 :physLocation:   The name of the :term:`Physical Location` at which the server resides
 :physLocationId: An integral, unique identifier for the :term:`Physical Location` at which the server resides
-:profile:        The :ref:`profile-name` of the :term:`Profile` assigned to this server
+:profile:        List of :ref:`profile-name` of the :term:`Profiles` assigned to this server
-:profileDesc:    A :ref:`profile-description` of the :term:`Profile` assigned to this server
-:profileId:      The :ref:`profile-id` of the :term:`Profile` assigned to this server
 :rack:           A string indicating "rack" location
 :routerHostName: The human-readable name of the router
 :routerPortName: The human-readable name of the router port